CatBlock/catblock/README.md

 You can also disable replacing ads by cats, so CatBlock can work as a standard ad blocking extension (useful for when you're doing presentations anywhere!)

-This project aims at maintaining and improving the original [CatBlock](http://blog.getadblock.com/2012/04/catblock-lives-on.html) project by Michael Gundlach, the creator of [AdBlock](https://getadblock.com) and CatBlock.

 If you want to find out the history of this extension, you can check it out [here](https://github.com/CatBlock/catblock/wiki/History).

+## Goals:
+This project aims at maintaining and improving the original [CatBlock](http://blog.getadblock.com/2012/04/catblock-lives-on.html) project by Michael Gundlach (the creator of [AdBlock](https://getadblock.com) and CatBlock), which is built on top of the AdBlock code.

+AdBlock has recently switched to the Adblock Plus codebase in version 3.0, but instead of importing those changes to CatBlock, we think it would be better to improve the original codebase.

 ## Installation:
 CatBlock is available in [Chrome Web Store](https://chrome.google.com/webstore/detail/catblock/mdcgnhlfpnbeieiiccmebgkfdebafodo),